imakesi/numbers/README.md

 go to main.456

-right now, the only 2 nodes are * and #. the * node takes one character as input and takes commands as target. # takes 3 characters and is stuff like "REQ", "CLR", you can find at the bottom of any file with functions (addons, or lang.py)
+right now, the only 3 nodes are *, #, and &. the * node takes one character as input and takes commands as target. # takes 3 characters and is stuff like "REQ", "CLR", you can find at the bottom of any file with functions (addons, or lang.py). & is like # but dynamic

 the target is what it looks for and after the colon is in the language and what it runs